tab1-web/faq/docs/eternal/enchanting.md

     **Press Enchant Skill** after you selected the Enchant Option.

     > If you still cannot enchant, after everything checked, have the skill enchant window open, go to Maria and teleport to a Town, it will allow you to enchant.
-Maybe client repair fixes the issue.
+Maybe client repair fixes the issue, or have one more BoG in inventory.

 - <figure markdown>
     [![enchanting-skills.png](https://i.postimg.cc/Z5GjKhWM/enchanting-skills.png)](https://postimg.cc/zykT06SC)